I felt so ashamed when I fell ill.

 Can you love them fearlessly, regardless of their choices?

-Can you step aside and let them drive?
+Can you step aside and let them drive - while they look for answers?

 I hope so.